sojoudian/COMP3095_Fall2025/Week11/API-Gateway-Implementation-Guide.md

 **Location:** `product-service/src/main/java/ca/gbc/comp3095/productservice/service/ProductServiceImpl.java`

 The product-service has a Redis caching bug: when you create, update, or delete a product, the cached "all products" list is not invalidated.
-This causes `GET /api/product` to return stale data.
+This causes `GET /api/product` to return stale data even after creating new products.

 **The Problem:**
 - `getAllProducts()` caches the result with key `'ALL_PRODUCTS'`